tony19/logback-android/README.md

 --------
 Logback-Android currently supports only the **logback-core** and **logback-classic** modules **excluding** the following features:

+* logback-access
 * Groovy configuration
-* Conditionals in XML configuration files
+* Evaluators and conditionals in the configuration XML
 * JMS, JMX, JNDI, SMTP, and Servlets

 Documentation